 Many dogs have flare-ups of itchy paws in the spring and fall.
 Most episodes of a dog licking his paws are mild and last only one to three weeks.
 Mildly itchy paws often get better without any special treatment.

 Until dogs learn to speak the human language, we can only guess at the sensation that causes a dog to lick its paws.
 Based on our human experiences with allergies, we assume the feeling is one of itchiness.

 But why do allergic dogs get itchy specifically on their feet?

 One theory holds that certain areas of a dog’s body contain more mast cells which are responsible for fighting off invaders.
 When the body “sees” pollen or other allergens, mast cells spring into action to fight the foreign invader.
 Researchers found that the ear flaps and skin between the paw pad have a higher number of mast cells than other areas of a dog’s body (1).

 There is another reason the feet are affected more than other parts of the body.
 The feet come into contact with more stuff since they are in contact with the ground.
 A dog’s paws are practically sponges for allergens!

 Itchy Paw Allergy Symptoms

-- Dog licking his paws on the tops and/or bottoms
+- Paw chewing on the tops and/or bottoms of feet

 - Fur loss between toe pads